Skip to Content

 Where can you buy shishito peppers?

-Shishito peppers are usually available year-round in Asian markets, but their peak season is during the summer and early fall.
+Shishito peppers are usually available year-round in Asian markets, but their peak season is summer and early fall.
 They are also generally available at major grocery stores like Trader Joe's and Whole Foods.
-You can usually find them at farmers markets during peak season.
+You can usually find them at farmers' markets during peak season.

 If you want a dipping sauce for these peppers, here are some options we recommend!